-We will work with other partners including the Channel Panel.
+We will work with other partners including the Channel Panel - a voluntary confidential support program for those who are considered vulnerable to being drawn into terrorism.

 The DSL team is appropriately trained and be able to offer advice, support and information to other staff.